makerdao/community/governance/polls/Smart Burn Engine Parameter Reconfiguration - August 16, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to the following Smart Burn Engine parameter changes:
+The community can vote in this poll to express support or opposition to the following [Smart Burn Engine (SBE)](https://manual.makerdao.com/parameter-index/smart-burn-engine) parameter changes:

 - The [`hop` parameter](https://sky-atlas.powerhouse.io/#A.3.5.1.1.3.1_Hop_Parameter-f9c3ba0f-3f7a-4222-9df8-efb0bc69433e|57ea2c549207d9fe7d45) will be increased by 1,386 seconds from 10,249 seconds to **11,635 seconds**.
 - The [`bump` parameter](https://sky-atlas.powerhouse.io/#A.3.5.1.1.3.3_Bump_Parameter-512d164c-e60a-4054-850f-96285479901b|57ea2c549207d9fe7d45) will be decreased by 40,000 DAI from 65,000 DAI to **25,000 DAI** (USDS in practice).